 The pharmaceutical industry is stable with a positive long-term forecast and often offers employment benefits such as health insurance and paid time off.
 Pharmacy technician jobs may also offer flexible hours and other perks.
 This career can be emotionally rewarding as well with a positive work environment and the opportunity to help many people.

-The average salary of a pharmacy technician in the U.S. is £26,998 per year.
-Since the position usually requires six months to two years of training, this job may be a good position for college students or an individual changing careers.
+The average salary of a pharmacy technician in the UK is £35,745 per year.
+Since the position usually requires six months to two years of training, this job may be a good position for graduates or an individual changing careers.

 Working as a pharmacy technician can be challenging at times.
 It requires a vast knowledge of products, including how to label, store, and dispense medication correctly, along with thorough inventory management.
 At times, it might be challenging to maintain a professional demeanor with difficult customers.